-- The Committee is responsible for directing the affairs of the Association and its business 45 and may do anything lawful which is necessary or expedient to achieve the objects of the Association.
+- The Committee is responsible for directing the affairs of the Association and its business and may do anything lawful which is necessary or expedient to achieve the objects of the Association.
 The Committee is not permitted to exercise any powers which are reserved to the Association in general meetings either by these Rules or by statute.
-The Committee is responsible for the leadership, strategic direction and control of the Association with the aim of achieving good outcomes for its tenants and other service users in accordance with Regulatory Standards and Guidance issued by The Scottish Housing Regulator from time to time. - The Committee acts in the name of the Association in everything it does.
-A third party 46 acting in good faith and without prior notice does not need to check if the powers of the Committee have been restricted, unless they are already aware that such a restriction may exist. - 47 Amongst its most important powers, the Committee can:- - 47.1 buy, sell, build upon, lease or exchange any land and accept responsibility for any related contracts and expenses. - 47.2 agree the terms of engagement and remuneration of anyone employed in connection with the business of the Association and act as employer for anyone employed by the Association. - 47.3 grant heritable securities over land owned by the Association and floating charges over all or any part of property and assets both present and in future owned by the Association.
-This includes accepting responsibility for any related expenses. - 47.4 decide, monitor and vary the terms and conditions under which property owned by the Association is to be let, managed, used or disposed of. - 47.5 appoint and remove solicitors, surveyors, consultants, managing agents and employees, as required by the Association's business. - 47.6 refund any necessary expenses as are wholly necessary incurred by Committee Members and sub committee members in connection with their duties. - 47.7 compromise, settle, conduct, enforce or resist either in a Court of Law or by arbitration any suit, debt, liability or claim by or against the Association. - 47.8 accept donations in support of the activities of the Association.
-15
+The Committee is responsible for the leadership, strategic direction and control of the Association with the aim of achieving good outcomes for its tenants and other service users in accordance with Regulatory Standards and Guidance issued by The Scottish Housing Regulator from time to time.
+The Committee is responsible for ensuring that the Association can demonstrate its governance and financial arrangements are such as to allow The Scottish Housing Regulator to regulate effectively and exercise its full regulatory powers. - The Committee acts in the name of the Association in everything it does.
+A third party acting in good faith and without prior notice does not need to check if the powers of the Committee have been restricted, unless they are already aware that such a restriction may exist. - 47 Amongst its most important powers, the Committee can: - buy, sell, build upon, lease or exchange any land and accept responsibility for any related contracts and expenses. - 47.2 agree the terms of engagement and remuneration of anyone employed in connection with the business of the Association and act as employer for anyone employed by the Association. - 47.3 grant heritable securities over land owned by the Association and floating charges over all or any part of property and assets both present and in future owned by the Association.
+This includes accepting responsibility for any related expenses. - decide, monitor and vary the terms and conditions under which property owned by the Association is to be let, managed, used or disposed of. - 47.5 appoint and remove solicitors, surveyors, consultants, managing agents and employees, as required by the Association's business. - 47.6 refund any necessary expenses as are wholly necessary incurred by Committee Members and sub-committee members in connection with their duties. - 47.7 compromise, settle, conduct, enforce or resist either in a Court of Law or by arbitration any suit, debt, liability or claim by or against the Association. - 47.8 accept donations in support of the activities of the Association.

-COMMITTEE PROCEDURE16
+COMMITTEE PROCEDURE

-48 It is up to the Committee to decide when and where to hold its ordinary meetings, but it must meet at least six times a year.
+It is up to the Committee to decide when and where to hold its ordinary meetings, but it must meet at least six times a year.
 There must be at least four Committee Members present for the meeting to take place.